alimz758/School/UCLA/CS32-Data-Structure/README.md

-These are all Data-Structure assignment; total of nine homework and projects.
+These are all Data-Structure assignments; total of nine homework and projects.
 All written in C++.

 They all get complied in Clang and g++.